 Separate operational areas manage the day to day working of the BBC.
-These include the Director-General's Office and Management Board, Radio, BBC North, Finance and Business, Future Media, News Group and Television.
+These include the Director-General's Office and Executive, Radio, BBC North, Finance and Business, Digital and Strategy, News Group and Television.

 The BBC is established under a Royal Charter.
 The current Charter came into force in 2007 and runs until the end of 2016.
 It explicitly recognises the BBC's editorial independence and sets out its public purposes.

 Under the Charter, the BBC is governed by the BBC Trust, which sets the strategic direction of the BBC and has a clear duty to represent the interests of licence fee payers.
 The Trust sets purpose remits, issues service licences and holds the Executive Board to account for its performance in delivering BBC services.

 The Trust works closely with national Audience Councils in order to understand the needs and concerns of audiences.